dimitri-nicolo/calico/getting-started/kubernetes/tkg.md

 ### Concepts

-{{site.prodname}} supports the Calico CNI with Calico Enterprise network policy:
+{{site.prodname}} supports the Calico CNI with Calico Enterprise network policy.

 ### Before you begin